aaronmrobb/resnake/README.md

-# snakedux
+#resnake
-Classic snake with react redux
+React redux with immutable.